Our ITE curriculum

 The Teachers’ Standards provide an end-point assessment for qualified teacher status (QTS).
 All aspects of the Teachers' Standards are embedded in our ITE Curriculum, but are not overtly assessed until the end of the PGCE year when the trainees are considered for QTS.

 When making this judgement a full range of evidence should be utilised, including:

 - Curriculum documents, planning and assessment records, pupils’ work

 - Professional discussions with the trainee teacher, mentor and pupils.

 Guidance on how to provide formative assessments are provided within your Mentor Handbook and the trainees' Progress Journals.

-Trainees who are assessed as achieving all Teachers’ Standards in at least the Establishing Column, and are judged to be meeting Part 2 of the Teachers' Standards consistently, will be considered to be on track to be recommended for the award of QTS.
+Associate Teachers who are assessed as achieving all Teachers’ Standards in at least the Working At Column of the BCU ITE Tracker, and are judged to be meeting Part 2 of the Teachers' Standards consistently, will be considered to be on track to be recommended for the award of QTS.

 You can review the underpinning structure and principles of our BCU ITE Curriculum in the document below, which identifies all our ITE Curriculum Themes and Priorities and how this is delivered as part of a robust and ambitious spiral curriculum.